fantatik3/fantatik3/README.md

 - 💯 I’m creative and thinking ahead.
 - 👯 I’m looking to collaborate on any kind of project that helps me evolve and continue learning.
 - 🏎 Looking for optimizations in your workflow via personalized tools?
 Contact me.
-- 🐱‍🐉 I’m actually looking for a partial time job!
-(I might require some training to work with your team).

 - 📫 How to reach me: vortexgamingstaff@gmail.com
 - ⚡ More About me: